bra1nDump/kill-my-mac/readme.md

 echo "Setting up"
 ./install.sh
 ```

+## How to uninstall?
+You can do either option:
+- In terminal run `rm ~/Library/LaunchAgents/com.bra1ndump.kill-my-mac.plist`, this will prevent the script from running.
+You can run `./install.sh` to enable again
+- Open the [shutdown-job.sh](./shutdown-job.sh) script where you installed this project and comment out the last if statement that has this line: `osascript -e 'tell application "System Events" to shut down'`.
+Uncomment it again to re-enable

 ## How does it actually work?
 - It installs a [LaunchAgent](./templates/com.bra1ndump.shutdown-during-sleep-hours.plist) that runs shutdown-job every minute